 The very light dumbbells found in many gymnasiums have little value as strength and muscle builders.
 Any exercise is better than no exercise, but we obtain from exercise what we put into it, and with very light dumbbells only slight gains are made.
 The old timers did not have the adjustable dumbbells we have at present, so graded progress was more difficult.
 Most gymnasiums would have a pair of 50’s, perhaps a pair of 75’s, 100’s and a single dumbbell weighing 150-200 lbs. or more.
 While a pair of 50’s are very easy in most exercises for men who train at the York Bar Bell gym, for instance, or any other advanced weight men, they are very heavy for others.
 There is such a variation in the strength of the various muscles of the body that only a full range of weights will accommodate complete training.

-So why many of the famous names advocated light dumbbell training?
+So why did many of the famous names advocate light dumbbell training?
 Bill Hinbern explains:

 Most correspondence courses put out commercially by the muscle barons of the early 20th century promoted high repetition exercises using light weight dumbbells or apparatus if they included equipment at all.
 Anyone with an ounce of common sense can understand that the awesome strength demonstrated by the performers of that era was not a product of light weight, high repetition exercise.